adgundersen/portaudio/README.md

     test/patest_sine.c     = output a sine wave in a simple PA app test/patest_sync.c     = test synchronization of audio and video test/patest_wire.c     = pass input to output, wire simulator

+## Crimata NodeAudio

+The default build of PortAudio sets an absolute install path (rpath?) which causes issues if you want to package the .dylib in a project.
+To fix this, use install_name_tool to rename the binary:

+    install_name_tool -id "@loader_path/libportaudio.dylib" libportaudio.dylib

+Ideally, this would be set in the build config settings of PortAudio, but I haven't figured out how to do that yet.